 For the cupcakes: Preheat the oven to 325 degrees F. Line a cupcake or muffin pan with 12 regular-size cupcake liners.

-Fill the cupcake liners half full with batter and bake until they are golden and spring back when touched, about 30 minutes.
+Fill the cupcake liners two-thirds full with batter and bake until lightly golden, about 26 minutes.
 Cool the cupcakes in their pan for 5 minutes before transferring to a cooling rack.

 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

 Recipe courtesy of Victoria Donnelly, Cupcake Wars, 2010